Jun 11, 2010

 There is widespread over-training of children today.

 If a young pitcher throws out his arm, he could be out for the season and possibly suffer permanent damage.
 So, if the goal for young baseballers is to become the best player possible, playing year-round baseball might prove counterproductive.

 For parents interested in researching the issue further, the USA Baseball Medical and Safety Advisory Committee has guidelines for young pitchers.

-According to Dr. Wilson, parents primarily need to be sensitive to their child's developing body.
+According to our experts, parents primarily need to be sensitive to their child's developing body.

 The bottom line is that if a child begins complaining of soreness or sensitivity, especially in areas of the body they frequently use in their sport, they need to rest.
 Some time away from that motion or sport will benefit them much more than continued, daily practice and play of the same sport.